 The business was a huge success, and the brothers started to expand their confection part of the business.
 Along the way, they acquired a delicious toffee recipe and began to market it locally as "Heath English Toffee."
 They proclaimed that this toffee was "America's Finest."

-In 1931 the toffee became a chocolate covered treasure, little did they know the huge accomplishment it would become.
+In 1931, the toffee became a chocolate-covered treasure.
+Little did they know of the enormous accomplishment it would become.

-These bars were made by hand up until 1942, until they became produced on a major commercial scale.
-During the 1960's the enormous popularity and success of the Heath Bar, unfortunately led to the in fighting of the whole Heath family.
+During the 1960s, the enormous popularity and success of the Heath Bar led to the infighting of the whole Heath family.
 One grandson Richard Heath was actually expelled from the business in 1969.
-He eventually wrote a book about the heartbreaking events in 1995, called "Bittersweet: The Story Of The Heath Candy Company".
+He eventually wrote a book about the tragic events in 1995, called "Bittersweet: The Story Of The Heath Candy Company."

-in 1996.
-Despite all of the tumultuous term oil of the Heath Company and the family, the Heath bar remains a well sought after, popular chocolate bar to this day!
+In 1989, the breakup of the Heath Family Company caused the business to be sold to a Finnish company - Leaf, Inc (which was later acquired by Hershey in 1996).
+Despite all of the tumultuous turmoil of the Heath Company and the family, the Heath bar remains a well sought after, popular chocolate bar to this day!